FLAME OUT

 • Step 1 – Check pellet level: Open the Monument hopper and verify there are enough pellets.
 Refill with dry, high-quality hardwood pellets if low.

-• Step 2 – Inspect firepot: Remove grates and drip tray.
+• Step 2 – Inspect firepot: Remove grates and the drip tray.
 If the firepot is overflowing with unburned pellets, scoop them out into a metal container and vacuum remaining debris.
 If the pot is empty and full of ash, vacuum thoroughly.

 • Step 4 – Check combustion fan: During startup, listen for the combustion fan.
 Weak or no airflow can cause flameouts.
 Clean ash from around the firepot and ensure the fan intake is not blocked.